- Annual compliance requirements in Hong Kong

 - A company can dispense with AGMs holding by a written resolution passed by all members.

-According to Hong Kong compliance requirements, there must be at least one director who is a natural person, and one shareholder (a person or a body corporate).
+According to Hong Kong compliance requirements, there must be at least one director, a natural person, and one shareholder (a person or a corporate body).

 The good news is that a local or foreigner is acceptable.
 But the person must be above 18 years old.
-It is possible for an individual to be the sole director and shareholder of a Hong Kong company.
+An individual can be a Hong Kong company’s sole director and shareholder.